SPECIALIZES IN B-TO-B

 |Keyed rate: Customized|

 TSYS is authorized to place certified quotes through the CardFellow marketplace.
 That means that TSYS has signed a contract with CardFellow agreeing to our terms.
-That includes a lifetime rate lock, no cancellation fee, transparent pricing, and more.
+That includes lifetime price monitoring by CardFellow, no cancellation fee, transparent pricing, and more.

 The rates and fees you can get from TSYS through CardFellow are more competitive than what you’d otherwise get.
 To find out what you’d pay with TSYS, sign up for a free CardFellow account and get a quote tailored to your business.

-TSYS quotes through CardFellow also feature a lifetime rate lock, so the low markup you’re quoted is what you’ll pay as long as you’re processing.
-Just to make sure that happens, CardFellow monitors pricing through regular statement audits on your behalf.
+TSYS quotes through CardFellow also feature lifetime price monitoring by CardFellow, so the low markup you’re quoted is what you’ll pay as long as you’re processing.
+If it ever increases, CardFellow will notify you of the changes.

 TSYS offers a standard contract of 3 years, which automatically renews.
 Early termination fees up to $250 may apply if you cancel before the 3 year term is up or after automatic renewal occurs.
 Contract terms and early termination fees are subject to change, so be sure to read your contract thoroughly before signing.